-Jimmy: Yeah, I mean, if you’re spiking insulin and blood sugar, you gotta get that under control, so got get that glucometer.
+Jimmy: Yeah, I mean, if you’re spiking blood sugar, you gotta get that under control, so got get that glucometer.
 You can go down to the pharmacy right now.
 You might even be driving in your car, you might be in the gym.
 Wherever you are, go get a glucometer because that’s gonna tell the tale.
 You got to get that blood sugar down and if you get the blood sugar down, guess what happens when you do that?
-You have better insulin sensitivity, your triglycerides will come down because the way you get your blood sugar down is cutting your carbs, your HDL will go up if you’re eating those healthy fats and stop fearing fat.
+You have better hormone sensitivity, your triglycerides will come down because the way you get your blood sugar down is cutting your carbs, your HDL will go up if you’re eating those healthy fats and stop fearing fat.
 I mean, that’s the message I want to get out there loud and clear: saturated fat, monounsaturated fats, they are not the enemy, they are not gonna clog your arteries.
 We dispel all those myths in my book.
 Go eat the fat.
 Eat fat and be merry because fat is where it’s at.

 Guy: Make a great T-shirt.

 Jimmy: I’m gonna wear that sometime.
 Fat is where it’s at.

 Stuart: Absolutely.
 All right, and this is one question we ask on every podcast, Jimmy.